-Pursuant to Rule 720(6) of the Listing Rules of the SGX-ST ("Listing Rules"), the following is the information relating to the Directors seeking re-election as Directors and/or continued re-appointment as Independent Directors as set out in Appendix 7.4.1 of the Listing Rules:
+Pursuant to Rule 720(6) of the Listing Rules of the SGX-ST ("Listing Rules"), the following is the information relating to the Directors seeking re-election as Directors as set out in Appendix 7.4.1 of the Listing Rules:

-Details Datuk Sam Goi Seng Hui Date of Appointment 9 January 2013 Date of last re-appointment 30 January 2018 Age 74 Country of principal residence Singapore The Board's comments on this appointment (including rationale, selection criteria, and the search and nomination process) The Board of Directors of the Company has considered, among others, the recommendation of the Nominating Committee and has reviewed and considered the contribution and performance, attendance, preparedness, participation, candour and suitability of Datuk Sam Goi Seng Hui for re-appointment as Non-Executive Vice-Chairman of the Company.
-The Board have reviewed and concluded that Datuk Sam Goi Seng Hui possess the experience, expertise, knowledge and skills to contribute towards the core competencies of the Board Whether appointment is executive, and if so, the area of responsibility Non-Executive Job Title (e.g. Lead ID, AC Chairman, AC Member etc.) Non-Executive Vice-Chairman Professional qualifications - Working experience and occupation(s) during the past 10 years Executive Chairman of Tee Yih Jia Food Manufacturing Pte Ltd since 1977.
-Executive Chairman of GSH Corporation Ltd since 2014.
-Investments across a range of listed and private entities in numerous industries, such as food and beverage, consumer essentials, recycling, distribution logistics, property developments, hotel and hospitality management.
-Shareholding interest in the listed issuer and its subsidiaries Direct interest - 33,216,377 ordinary shares and 17,682,313 warrants Deemed interest - 29,123,680 ordinary shares and 12,730,080 warrants Any relationship (including immediate family relationships) with any existing executive officer, the issuer and/or substantial shareholder of the listed issuer or of any of its principal subsidiaries.
-Director and substantial shareholder of Tee Yih Jia Food Manufacturing Pte Ltd, a substantial shareholder of the Company.
-Conflict of Interest (including any competing business) No Undertaking (in the format set out in Appendix 7.7) under Rule 720(1) has been submitted to the listed issuer Yes Other Principal Commitments Including Directorships Past Directorships (for last 3 years) Super Group Ltd Fujian Ryushobo Food Co Ltd Plaza Ventures Pte Ltd Singapore University of Technology and Design Tan Kah Kee Foundation TYJ Holdings (HK) Ltd Yangzhou Junhe Property Development Co Ltd
+Details Dato' Jaya J B Tan Mah Weng Choong Date of Appointment 23 December 2003 3 August 2004 Date of last re-appointment 17 January 2019 17 January 2019 Age 74 83 Country of principal residence Malaysia Malaysia The Board's comments on this appointment (including rationale, selection criteria, and the search and nomination process) The Board of Directors of the Company has considered, among others, the recommendation of the Nominating Committee and has reviewed and considered the contribution and performance, attendance, preparedness, participation, candour and suitability of Dato' Jaya J B Tan for re-appointment as Executive Chairman of the Company.
+The Board have reviewed and concluded that Dato' Jaya J B Tan possess the experience, expertise, knowledge and skills to contribute towards the core competencies of the Board.
+The Board of Directors of the Company has considered, among others, the recommendation of the Nominating Committee and has reviewed and considered the contribution and performance, attendance, preparedness, participation, candour and suitability of Mr Mah Weng Choong for re-election as Non-Executive Director of the Company.
+The Board have reviewed and concluded that Mr Mah Weng Choong possess the experience, expertise, knowledge and skills to contribute towards the core competencies of the Board.
+Whether appointment is executive, and if so, the area of responsibility Executive.
+Dato' Jaya is responsible for implementing the Company's strategies and policies, driving financial performance, recommending new business initiatives and managing the operations of the Group.
+Non-Executive Job Title (e.g. Lead ID, AC Chairman, AC Member etc.) Executive Chairman Non-Executive Director Professional qualifications Bachelor of Engineering University of Arizona Bachelor of Science University of Malaya Working experience and occupation(s) during the past 10 years Envictus International Holdings Limited Executive Chairman Consultant Motivage Sdn Bhd Lasseters International Holdings Limited Executive Chairman Group Chief Operating Officer Etika Dairies Sdn Bhd Group Chief Operating Officer Envictus International Holdings Limited Shareholding interest in the listed issuer and its subsidiaries Direct interest - 44,063,449 ordinary shares and 24,305,977 warrants in the Company.
+Deemed interest - 46,059,252 ordinary shares and 26,631,838 warrants in the Company.
+Direct interest - 15,117,399 ordinary shares and 5,029,995 warrants in the Company.
+Any relationship (including immediate family relationships) with any existing executive officer, the issuer and/or substantial shareholder of the listed issuer or of any of its principal subsidiaries.
+Brother of Dato' Kamal Y P Tan, Substantial Shareholder and Director.
+No Conflict of Interest (including any competing business) No No Undertaking (in the format set out in Appendix 7.7) under Rule 720(1) has been submitted to the listed issuer Yes Yes